nysbc/leginon-tutorial/README.md

 # leginon-tutorial
-Docker image for leginon with simulated data for tutorial purpose
+Docker container image for leginon with simulated data for tutorial purpose

 # Prerequisites

 - A modern operating system (Linux, MacOS, Windows)

-*4+ GB of RAM*
+*8 GB of RAM*

-*at least 2 GB storage space for the docker image*
+*at least 2 GB storage space for the docker container image*

 - A mouse with middle click capacity